Tennis-Britain's Norrie flips the script to beat Alcaraz in Rio final

 "I had to battle a lot of demons the last couple weeks, but I managed to just play well in the big moments and that's what it took today."

+Alcaraz said the injury would need to be assessed but did not close the door on competing in Mexico next week.

+"I really like Acapulco.
+I want to go there and play in front of the Mexican fans," he said.

-(Reporting by Amy Tennery in New York; Editing by Peter Rutherford )
+(Reporting by Amy Tennery in New York; Additional reporting by Shrivathsa Sridhar in Bengaluru; Editing by Peter Rutherford )

 ((Amy.Tennery@thomsonreuters.com; 917-361-8594;))